johnsarie27/SecurityTools/README.md

-# PSSecurityTools
+# SecurityTools
-Security functions used in reporting and management of IT resources.
+A PowerShell module for System Center reporting tools